Kent Fire and Rescue Service: History

 World War II brought dark days indeed for Kent fire-fighters.
-Fire-fighting has been and will probably always be a dangerous occupation, and the Roll of Honour 1899-1990, compiled by Geoffrey Cooper, an ex-Kent fire-fighter, details the deaths of Kent fire-fighters while on duty.
+Fire-fighting has been and will probably always be a dangerous occupation, and the Roll of Honour 1899-1990, details the deaths of Kent fire-fighters while on duty.
 Of the 122 'Kent' names listed, 15 were pre-1939, 16 were post-1939 and 91 died during World War II.
 Nationally, well over 1,000 fire-fighters died during World War II, with stories of fire stations and the water supplies needed for fire-fighting being targeted by German bombers, to maximise the damage caused by incendiary bombs.
 The last death on duty of a Kent fire-fighter was in 1990.

 The fire service was returned to local authority control on 1 April 1948 under the Fire Services Act 1947, with responsibility in England and Wales being given to the 146 counties and county boroughs of the day.
 The County of Kent and the City and County Borough of Canterbury combined to form Kent Fire Brigade, taking over 79 fire stations from the National Fire Service.

 Subsequent local government reorganisations have had their effect upon the brigade, most significantly in 1965 when eight fire stations in the northwest of the county were transferred to the newly created Greater London area.
 Further reorganisation in 1974 saw Canterbury lose its county borough status and the fire brigade became the exclusive responsibility of Kent County Council.
 In 1998, the structure of local government changed again and Kent combined with the new Medway Towns unitary authority for fire brigade provision.

 On 1 October 2003, Kent Fire Brigade was renamed Kent Fire and Rescue Service to better reflect the requirements demanded of it for many years.
 These changes were reflected nationally by the enactment of the Fire and Rescue Services Act 2004 which came into effect on 1 October 2004.

 In the spring of 2011, Kent Fire and Rescue underwent changes to its structure, these included restructuring from three divisions to fivearea groups: North Kent, East Kent, West Kent, South Kent and Mid Kent.
 Each group consists of a number of clusters, which are made up of a number of certain stations where resources are locally managed.
 The Letter prefix for each division was dropped in the station call sign, for instance Swanley, under the old system was named as Station S31 the S standing for South Division, now it is just Station 31.

+On 1 January 2017 Kent Fire & Rescue Service ceased Watches and changed to Flexible rostering with every station.
+This meant all members of staff had to work a 'Contractual number of shifts over the course of each calendar year'.